flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 myField = null;
 ```

-**Disposed and GCed late (GCed-late)**: an object disposed and then GCed, but GC happened later than expected.
+**Disposed and GCed late (GCed-late)**: an object was disposed and then GCed, but GC happened later than expected.
 This means the retaining path was holding the object in memory for some period, but then disappeared.

+**Disposed, but not GCed, without path (not-GCed-without-path)**: an object was disposed and not GCed when expected, but retaining path is not detected, that means that the object will be most likely GCed in the next GC cycle, and the leak will convert to **GCed-late** leak.

 ### Culprits and Victims